 Image Acquisition from CCD Cameras and Direct Electron Detectors

-The first part of this section explains some features of CCD cameras.
+The first part of this page explains some features of CCD cameras.
 Direct electron detectors have significantly different behavior and some of their features are explained in Direct Electron Detectors, Especially the Gatan K2.
 Newer CMOS-based cameras also have different behavior, so this first section mostly applies to traditional, high-quality CCD cameras.
 The principal differences for CMOS cameras are that readout happens continuously during the exposure instead of at the end (thus readout time is not an issue), and that binning makes little difference in acquisition time except for the time savings of moving smaller amounts of data around in software.

 An image is captured from the CCD camera with a sequence of 3 steps: clearing the CCD chip, exposing the camera to the beam and integrating charges for some period of time, then reading the image off of the chip.
 The readout is done line by line, so it is often very time-consuming.
 The clearing time is also substantial because the chip is cleared by shifting accumulated charges to one edge.
 Clearing times are about 0.7 to 0.9 second for 2K Megascan or 4K single-port readout Ultrascan cameras, 0.25 second for a 4-port readout Ultrascan, or very short for some current 1K cameras.
 It is important not to have a beam on the camera during the clearing time, because then charges will build up as they are being removed, adding a ramp of intensity to the image that is subsequently acquired.